 It is important to note that two parents or households cannot claim for the same child – so only the main carer is eligible to receive Child Benefit.

-What does the Child Benefit phone number deal with?
+What does the Child Benefit Call Connection Phone Number deal with?

 Individual circumstances vary wildly from call to call – but in general the Child Benefit team deal with two kinds of query: alteration of personal details and complaints.

 Part of the agreement with HMRC when claiming any benefit is that you keep them up to date with any changes in your personal situation, such as a change of address or taking on a new job.
 Being kept aware of these alterations allows the government to assess whether you are still claiming the correct amount in benefits, or whether your payments need to be changed.

 The other form of call HMRC receive most about Child Benefit – these being complaints – are another matter altogether.
 These calls usually stem from missed, withheld or suspended payments, and by their very nature are of a much more important nature.
 Though payments are sometimes purposely not processed, often this is done in error – and in these cases, phoning the Child Benefit team should be a simple procedure.